Quality Smiles, Compassionate Care

 What happens if I delay getting a root canal?

-Waiting too long can lead to worsening infection, increased pain, and the risk ofย the infectionย spreading to other areas, including the jawbone or bloodstream.
+Waiting too long can lead to worsening infection, increased pain, and the risk of the infection spreading to other areas, including the jawbone or bloodstream.
 Eventually, the tooth could become unsalvageable, requiring extraction.
-Timely root canal therapy with Dr. Perkins and Dr. Tow helps you avoid more extensive treatments and keeps your smile healthy and strong.
+Timely root canal therapy with Dr. Perkins and Dr. Crain helps you avoid more extensive treatments and keeps your smile healthy and strong.

 Dr. Andrew M. Perkins, DDS